Consumer medicine information

 Contraception.

 Females of reproductive potential should be advised that animal studies have been performed showing siponimod to be harmful to the developing fetus.
-Sexually-active females of reproductive potential should use effective contraception (methods that result in less than 1% pregnancy rates) when using Mayzent and for at least ten days after stopping treatment with Mayzent (also see Section 4.4 Special Warnings and Precautions for Use, Stopping Mayzent therapy).
+Sexually-active females of reproductive potential should use effective contraception (methods that result in less than 1% pregnancy rates) when using Mayzent and for at least ten days after stopping treatment with Mayzent (see Section 4.4 Special Warnings and Precautions for Use, Stopping Mayzent therapy).

 Fertility.